Trade deal feeds China taste for beef, won’t close deficit

 “China is willing to cut the trade deficits with the U.S. in order to avoid trade frictions between the two sides,” Yu said.

+The new deal does not touch on issues such as Chinese exports of steel and aluminum that are a growing source of discontent over trade.

 America’s trade deficit in goods and services with China totaled $310 billion last year, by far the largest imbalance with any country.
-The deficit with China represented about 60 percent of the country’s total deficit last year of $500.6 billion.
+The deficit with China represented about 60 percent of last year’s total deficit of $500.6 billion.

-The new deal does not touch on issues such as Chinese exports of steel and aluminum that are a growing source of trade friction.
+Spurred by beef’s rising popularity, particularly in urban areas, China’s 1.37 billion residents are projected to eat roughly 17.6 billion pounds (8 billion kilograms) of the meat this year, according to the U.S. Department of Agriculture’s Foreign Agricultural Service.
+That’s up more than 40 percent in the past five years.

+Yet beef exports alone will do little to fill the trade gap.

 For exports of gas, the U.S. will now treat China “no less favorably” than other countries for which is does not have a free trade agreement, according to a joint statement released by the sides.